Essential oils are very popular.

 To give you a perspective

-– the most expensive bundle with price tag $570, the PV is 400
+– the most expensive bundle with a price tag of $570, the PV is 400

 Why do we talk about PV?